 The Board is asking our shareholders to approve, on a nonbinding, advisory basis, the compensation of our named executive officers, as described in this Proxy Statement on Pages 29 through 77.
 This advisory "Say-on-Pay" vote is required under Section 14A of the Exchange Act.
 Consistent with the preference expressed by a majority of our shareholders in 2016, we currently hold our Say-on-Pay vote every year.
-Shareholders will have an opportunity to cast an advisory vote on the frequency of Say-on-Pay vote is expected to occur at the 2022 Annual Meeting.
+Shareholders will have an opportunity to cast an advisory vote on the frequency of Say-on-Pay votes at least every six years.
+The next advisory vote on the frequency of the Say-on-Pay vote is expected to occur at the 2022 Annual Meeting.

 As described in detail under the CD&A beginning on Page 29, our compensation program is designed to attract, motivate and retain talented executives in order to maintain and enhance the Company's performance and its return to shareholders.
-In order to accomplish this, we have a compensation program for our executives, including the named executive officers, that ties pay closely to performance or the performance of our share price, and we believe this compensation structure closely aligns the interests of our named executive officers with the interests of our shareholders.
+In order to accomplish this, we have a compensation program for our executives, including the named executive officers, that ties pay closely to performance.
+A significant portion of the compensation provided to the named executive officers is based upon the Company's performance or the performance of our share price, and we believe this compensation structure closely aligns the interests of our named executive officers with the interests of our shareholders.
 The more senior an executive's position, the greater portion of his or her compensation that is tied to performance.
 We believe you should read the CD&A and the compensation tables beginning on Page 29 and also consider the following factors in determining whether to approve this proposal: